jleben/drum-transcription-website/index.md

 The system consists of three main software components with the following roles:

-- Audio Processor: drum hit detection in raw audio
+- **Audio Processor** - drum hit detection in raw audio
-- Symbolic Processor: transcription to MIDI and quality evaluation
+- **Symbolic Processor** - transcription to MIDI and quality evaluation
-- Sonic Visualiser plugin: audio processing visualization
+- **Sonic Visualiser plugin** - audio processing visualization

-The following diagram shows the typical workflow in the drum transcription and quality evaluation tasks, with information flow going from top to bottom.
-Blue components representing software provided by our system, and green components external to the system.
-The gray parts represent intermediate data
+The diagram below shows the complete workflow (from top to bottom) of drum transcription and quality evaluation.
+Blue components represent software provided by our system while green components are external to the system.
+Gray parts represent intermediate data formats:
-formats:

 <div style="text-align:center" markdown="1">
 ![Graph: System Overview](images/architecture.jpg)